Article 51: A Constitutional Mandate for Global Unity

 Founder Convenor of the Conference &

-Founder of CMS
+Founder of City Montessori School

-In this very spirit, the 26th ICCJW invites leaders, jurists, diplomats and thinkers of the world to revisit how constitutional values might guide global governance as envisioned by the respected late Dr Jagdish Gandhi, Founder Convenor of ICCJW and Founder-Manager of City Montessori School — an educationist and visionary behind this conference who promoted a broader definition of education that freed it from its largely material emphasis to focus on a broader effort that encompassed all three realities of a child: material, human and spiritual.
+In this very spirit, the 27th ICCJW invites leaders, jurists, diplomats and thinkers of the world to revisit how constitutional values might guide global governance as envisioned by the respected late Dr Jagdish Gandhi, Founder Convenor of ICCJW and Founder-Manager of City Montessori School — an educationist and visionary behind this conference who promoted a broader definition of education that freed it from its largely material emphasis to focus on a broader effort that encompassed all three realities of a child: material, human and spiritual.

 His conviction that “a modern school must act as a lighthouse of society” continues to illuminate our path forward, much like CMS alumnus and national hero, Gaganyatri Shubhanshu Shukla, India’s first astronaut at the International Space Station, who famously observed from space, “I see no borders…”—a profound reminder that our shared humanity transcends artificial divisions.